svmiller/stevemisc/cran-comments.md

 I identified that stray non-ASCII character and fixed it.

 I identified and fixed the class-compare-to-string issue identified by CRAN.
 I thank CRAN for also suggesting the solution as well.
+This concerned the `carrec()` function.